akashgajbhare/git-respo-first/Instruction_for_parameter.md

     ]
 }

-This PUT-Api for Update Profile Picture
+This POST-Api for Update Profile Picture
 API- http://13.232.145.240:1337/uploadPhoto

 send Parameter like this field Name :